 3: 13 a.m. by Chris Green

-Not so long ago, it was becoming recognised that at 3:13 a.m. each morning, everyone heard something disturbing that gave them a jolt and caused the heart to skip a beat.
-The rogue sound was not the same for everyone.
-For some, it was the tolling of a distant bell, for others a mournful foghorn, while yet others might hear an air raid siren or find a freight train running through their head.
-It was believed that no-one was immune.
-No matter where you found yourself in the world, at whatever time of year, you were likely to hear it.
+Not so long ago, it was recognised that at 3:13 a.m. each morning, everyone heard something disturbing caused the heart to skip a beat.
+For some, the rogue sound was the tolling of a distant bell, for others a mournful foghorn, while yet others might hear an air-raid siren or find a freight train running through their head.
+It was believed no-one was immune.
+No matter where you found yourself in the world, at whatever time of year, you were likely to hear something that disturbed you.
 Whether you were asleep or awake, there was no escaping it.
 At exactly 3:13, your state of grace would be interrupted.
 Jonny Bisco would be woken by the pounding of horses’ hooves on tarmac.
 Brady Ness would hear the blast of an air horn.
-Jack and Vera would both hear Chirpy Chirpy Cheep Cheep.
+Jack and Vera would hear bagpipes playing Mull of Kintyre.

 In normal waking life, each of the senses is distinguishable from the others.
-But, in the case of the 3:13 disturbances, hearing could become inseparable from the other senses.
+But, in the 3:13 disturbances, hearing could become inseparable from the other senses.
 The unsettling sounds you heard might be tinged with a taste, for instance, or a smell.
 Sometimes you could see and touch the sounds.
-The blood-curdling scream that Emma-Jane heard smelt like a rotting corpse, Lorenzo’s dental drill tasted of cabbage and the minor chord on the cello I heard emitted an eerie glow.
+The blood-curdling scream that Emma-Jane heard smelt like a rotting corpse, Lorenzo’s dental drill tasted of cabbage, and the minor chord on the cello I heard emitted an eerie glow.

 Denial was nothing new, even for those who acknowledged the nocturnal disturbances.
 The debate centred around whether the inexplicable night-time sounds they were hearing were real or not.
 There were many interpretations of what constituted reality.
-Einstein famously posited that reality was an illusion, albeit a very persistent one.
-Roy Sax, my philosopher friend from The Goat and Bicycle subscribed to the John Lennon view that nothing was real.
+Einstein posited that reality was an illusion, albeit a very persistent one.
+Jed Boozy, my philosopher friend from The Goat and Bicycle, subscribed to the John Lennon view that nothing was real.
 Perhaps there were degrees of reality on a sliding scale.
-Or were the sounds, while not fantasy exactly, a phenomena akin to dreaming?
+Or were the sounds, while not fantasy exactly, a phenomenon akin to dreaming?
 They occurred in the middle of the night when, more often than not, people were asleep or trying to sleep.
 And we had been aware since time immemorial that the night harboured all manner of mysteries.
 By its very nature, darkness triggered a whirlpool of shadowy possibilities.
 Might we be getting clandestine messages from the depths of the unconscious, spiritual guru, Lars Wimoweh wondered?
 A crude form of communication from the collective unconscious.
 To describe them, he coined the phrase spontaneous textural phantasms.
-Some felt that there could be a sinister motive behind the sounds although they remained puzzled as to what this motive might be.
+Some felt that there could be a sinister motive behind the sounds, although they remained puzzled what this motive might be.
 Scare tactics on behalf of a consortium?
 A leftfield advertising strategy for a new product launch?
-Were they part of a Russian plot, asked the Daily Mail?
+Were they part of a Lefty plot, asked the Daily Mail?
 Or perhaps just mass paranoia?
 Auditory hallucinations?
 With so many explanations, it was perhaps unrealistic to expect consensus or closure.

 ‘I heard a helicopter circling overhead in the night.
 At about three o’clock,’ I might have said to Patti.
 ‘It smelt of burning rubber.’